SABAA TEAM SUPER FINAL 2019 RULES

 - Any team who violates the pre-competition cut-off period will be disqualified from the tournament.

-- There will be no official practice days immediately prior to the first day of competition.
+- There will be no official scanning or practice days immediately prior to the first day of competition.

 - The Team Super Final will be managed and controlled by a tournament director, who will be supported by a trails committee consisting of one representative from each participating trail.
 The tournament director will be responsible for overall running and management of the tournament, but he will be supported by the trails committee on all disciplinary matters.